bibblybobblyben/bibblybobblyben.github.io/docs/_posts/2021-06-09-euro2020-model-predictions-groups.markdown

 |0.07|0.12|0.2|**0.21**|0.18|0.18| Portugal | | Germany |**0.29**|0.27|0.25|0.14|0.05|0.01|
 |0.05|0.11|0.18|**0.22**|0.2|0.21| Germany | | Hungary |**0.28**|0.26|0.24|0.15|0.06|0.02|
 |0.01|0.05|0.15|0.25|**0.28**|0.27| Portugal | | France |**0.27**|0.25|0.24|0.15|0.07|0.02|

+The final group is the most competitive.
+The model has no clear favourite to win the group, but both **France** and **Portugal** are expected to beat Germany - so much so, they are odds-on favourites.
+This is not the case with the bookmakers.
+In their head to head, France just have the edge, reflected in their slightly higher likelihood of winning the group, but both could hope to win the group.

+**Germany** are likely too be looking to try and qualify as a third placed side, probably by trying to beat **Hungary** in their match.
+As both are expected to lose against the other two sides in the group, this match is set to be a decider for third.
+Germany are favourites, but not odds on.
+It might not be the obvious result it looks on paper, but Hungary are not likely to score many so will need a solid defensive performance to win, but the model believes they can have a reasonable chance of scoring against the German defence.

 ## Individual fixture odds